eroesch/2019-20-PYM0FM/index.md

   <p>
     <a href="https://python.org">Python</a> is a popular language for
     research computing, and great for general-purpose programming as well.
+It comes pre-installed on the CINN Nutanix VM platform.
-Installing all of its research packages individually can be a bit difficult, so we recommend
+    If you want to install it yourself, alongside all of its research packages, we recommend to use
     <a href="https://www.anaconda.com/distribution/">Anaconda</a>,
     an all-in-one installer.
   </p>